ONSITE EXAM SCORING RESUMED APRIL 15, 2016

-Computer testing: The CCDS examination is offered by computer at approximately 170 AMP Assessment Centers located throughout the United States (click on your state for locations and directions).
 There are no application deadlines and a candidate who meets eligibility requirements may submit an application and fee at any time.
-The examination is by appointment only Monday through Saturday at 9:00 a.m. and 1:30 p.m.
+The computer vesion of the examination is by appointment only Monday through Saturday at 9:00 a.m. and 1:30 p.m.
 Candidates are scheduled on a first-come, first served basis.

 CCDS examination takers will be allowed to bring the following two books with them into the test: